ConduitIO/automation/docs/roadmap_readme.md

       PN_kwDOBL3ZPs4AAigJ
     ```

 5. Now that you have the Node Id for your project, it's time to set up the workflows!
 There's two that you're going to need to set up.

 6. In the conduit repo, we need to add a workflow to handle the issues getting updated on the board.
 Call the workflow file whatever you'd like.
 What you'll be doing is setting up some inputs to the receiving workflow.
 Your workflow should look like this:
     ```yaml
+    name: roadmap issues

+    on:
+      issues:
+        types: [labeled, unlabeled]

+    jobs:
+      roadmap:
+        uses: ConduitIO/automation/.github/workflows/roadmap.yml@main
+        secrets:
+          project-automation-token: ${{ secrets.PROJECT_AUTOMATION }}
     ```

 7. The second workflow that you'll need to add manages all of the milestones and the release notes.
 We call it `milestones.yml` but feel free do call it whatever you want.
 This should live in the `.github/workflows` directory in your repo.
     ```yaml
+    name: Manage Milestones

+    on:
+      schedule:
+        # * is a special character in YAML, so you have to quote this string
+        # we want the nightly builds only on work days
+        # this runs quite often. feel free to change it to suit your needs.
+        - cron:  '0 0 * * 2-6'
+      workflow_dispatch:

     ```